CJC Brand Resources

 Follow the College’s primary social media accounts @ufjschool.

 Social media accounts require planning, resources, and collaboration, as well as knowledge of accessibility requirements and UF rules and regulations.
 All official CJC social media accounts will require approval from the CJC Communications Department and the Dean.
-Please contact Jen Ford at firstname.lastname@example.org to register any new or existing social media accounts.
+Please fill out this form or contact Jen Ford at email@example.com to register any new or existing social media accounts.

 All accounts must follow the UF Social Media Guidelines.